 To reprocess assets in a folder:

-In AEM, from the Assets page, navigate to a folder of assets that has a processing profile assigned to it and for which you want to apply the Scene7: Reprocess Asset workflow,
+In Experience Manager, from the Assets page, navigate to a folder of assets that has a processing profile assigned to it and for which you want to apply the Scene7: Reprocess Asset workflow,

 Folders that have a processing profile already assigned to it are indicated by the display of the profile’s name directly below the folder name in Card View.